Qualifications and Certifications

 Recertifying expired tickets is upcoming as well as these future courses

-Mini courses from
+Non Documented Mini Courses from

 Furthermore, in the spring of 2016 I took these e-Courses through the Canadian Center for Occupational Health and Safety.
 Despite not classified for any type of accreditation, what they doo supply is an awareness into the issues that are part of modern day life.
-Knowledge gained on-line from a federal wing of the OH&S Legislation can still be utilized in creating a safer construction site.
+Therefore, knowledge gained on-line from the federal wing of the OH&S Legislation can still be utilized in creating a safer construction site.
 Understanding where any specific e-course comes from is the key.
 The curriculum being instructed must reflect the environment, OH&S legislation of both the area and industry a person works in.
 However, in some cases e-learning will never be recognized.
 For example, a New and Young worker who takes a course on line in Personal Fall Protection from a reputable safety firm will not be recognized.

 Other Careers Creates Knowledge and Skills